Kelvin-Collaborations/Moltenix-SC/README.md

   ### Essential:

-    - configure kde to be touch friendly
+    - configure a prexisting touch friendly de
     - set and configure a default browser to be touch friendly
     - configure nix so that all our software and configurations are reproduceable on any linux machine running nix
     - basic waydroid integration
     - configure the theme integration for libadwaita and kirigami
     - make an application for graphically setting themes
     - make an introduction app and startup script for new users, to configure their nix.conf and intall flatpak per user, aswell as provide a system introduction
-    - decide onbranding for the system
+    - decide on branding for the system

   ### Non Essential:

     - designing our own user interface for adaptive design
+    - making a graphical app for adding per user nix applications, and integrate this into the app store
+    - add settings and configuration for sharing local applications between machines and external drives, so updates and apps can be installed and updated offline
     - integrating waydroid tightly into the system with a shared appstore and permissions manager for handling both flatpak and android apps
     - recompiling nixpkgs and flathub for multiple architectures
-    - configuring electron so that all webapps use the same instance of electron, reducing lag
+    - configuring web applications and the app store so that all webapps use the same browser, reducing lag
-    - a configurable system of creating and managing app collections
+    - a configurable system of creating and managing app collections with nix files
     - configure eudev rules for peripheral devices allowing them to open applications or interfaces accompanying the peripheral